14 Best Business Books to Read in 2023

 by Brad Stone (Author)

 It traces the amazing story of the evolution of Amazon from an online bookstore to the largest e-commerce venture in the global marketplace.
-The author describes the journey of Jeff Bezos as an entrepreneur extraordinaire who was not afraid to dream big and worked diligently to make Amazon ‘The Everything Store’ until it was no longer a dream.
-The work talks about the challenges faced by Jeff and how he came to learn that he would need to overlook short-term profits and plan strategically in order to grow big in the long term.
+The author describes Jeff Bezos’s journey as an extraordinary entrepreneur who was not afraid to dream big and worked diligently to make Amazon ‘The Everything Store’ until it was no longer a dream.
+The work discusses Jeff’s challenges and how he learned he would need to overlook short-term profits and plan strategically to grow big in the long term.

 #11 – Start Your Own Business